 Canadian Satellite Phone Plans

-For areas where conventional cell phone coverage is not available, a satellite phone is often the only option for communication with the outside world.
-Not surprisingly, satellite phone plans in Canada are substantially more expensive than conventional mobile phones.
+For areas in Canada where conventional cell phone coverage is not available, a satellite phone is often the only option for communication with the outside world.
+Not surprisingly, satellite phone plans are substantially more expensive than conventional mobile phones.

-Consider Negotiating with Your Current Carrier
+Negotiate With Your Current Carrier